-- GDPR – EEA/UK: section 16 A. GDPR – EEA/UK below provides information about data subject rights under the GDPR and UK Data Protection Act.
+- EEA/UK: If you are located in the EEA/UK, please review Section 17 A. GDPR – EEA/UKbelow for information about data subject rights under the GDPR and UK Data Protection Act.

-- CCPA – California Residents: section 16 B. CCPA –California Residents below sets forth additional information for California residents, about their rights under the CCPA.
+- California: If you are a California resident, please review Section 17 – CCPA –California Residents for additional information for California residents, about their rights under the CCPA.

-Our websites are directed toward adults.
-We do not knowingly collect or use any personal information from children under the age of 13, and if we become aware that we have collected such information we will delete it.
+Our websites are directed towards adults.
+We do not knowingly collect or use any personal information from children under the age of sixteen (16) on our websites, and if we become aware that we have collected such information we will take steps to delete it.

 Adaptive Biotechnologies Corporation